 - 2 ¼ cups oats gluten free oats if desired

-- 1 1/4 cups unsweetened vanilla almond cashew or coconut milk
+- 1 ¼ cups unsweetened vanilla almond cashew, coconut or oat milk

 - 1 large ripe banana

 - ¼ teaspoon sea salt

 - 1 teaspoon pumpkin pie spice

 - 1 teaspoon pure vanilla extract